 TWI is committed to treating all employees fairly and to being an inclusive employer.
-Our aim is to create a work environment where our employees can reach their full potential.
-We put Equality and Diversity at the heart of our people practices so that we are able to attract, develop and retain the best talent.
+Our aim is to create a working environment where our employees can reach their full potential.
+We intend to put Diversity and Inclusion (D&I) at the heart of our people practices so that we are able to attract, develop and retain the best talent.

 I can confirm that the data and information reported as of 31 March 2019 is accurate.

 Gender Pay Gap (GPG) Reporting

 Under legislation brought into force in April 2017, UK employers with more than 250 employees are required to publish their Gender Pay Gap (GPG).
 We are now in our third year of publishing data.
 This report is based on our UK employees and is an analysis of a data cut from April 2019.